Diabetic Home Care and Monitoring (cont.)

-Exercise increases or decreases the blood glucose levels depending on the concentration of glucose and insulin in the blood at the time of the exercise.
+Exercise usually decreases the blood glucose levels.
 If blood glucose is low or normal, exercise may cause hypoglycemia (low blood glucose) due to the utilization of glucose by the active muscles.
-On the other hand, exercise may cause hyperglycemia (high blood glucose), if there isn't enough insulin to allow the active muscles to utilize blood glucose.
-As a result, the muscles signal the body to produce more glucose, and the glucose accumulates in the blood.
 Therefore, food intake and insulin doses should be adjusted based on the intensity and duration of the anticipated exercise.

 Proper nutrition is critical to the management of all forms of diabetes.
-Some type 2 diabetes patients can be controlled with diet and exercise alone.
+Some people with type 2 diabetes can control their disease with diet and exercise alone.
 The right nutrition can help control blood glucose levels, reduce blood cholesterol, maintain optimal body weight, and delay the complications of diabetes.
 Like exercise, diet therapy is tailored for each person.
-A successful diet should ideally take into consideration the person's ethnic background, financial situation, and lifestyle.
-It also should be simple, since it may be more difficult to follow diet plans with complex food exchanges.
+A successful diet should ideally consider the person’s ethnic background, financial situation, and lifestyle.
+It also should be simple, since it may be more difficult to follow diet plans with complex rules or food exchanges.